adrianaispuro/cse15l-lab-reports/Lab Report 2/lab-report-2.md

                 System.out.println("Path: " + url.getPath());
                 if (url.getPath().contains("/add")) {
                     String[] parameters = url.getQuery().split("=");

-                        stringList.add(parameters[1]);
+                        // Add the string we included in the argument (parameters[0] = "?s") stringList.add(parameters[1]);
                         return String.format("New word added: %s", parameters[1]);
                 }
                 else if (url.getPath().contains("/search")) {
                     String[] parameters = url.getQuery().split("=");

-                    Vector<String> results = new Vector<String>();
+                    //Create a new vector to store words that match query Vector<String> results = new Vector<String>();

+                        // Loop through every word in stringList and add each one to results
-                        for (String s : stringList){
+                        // if the word matches the query for (String s : stringList){
+                            // parameters[1] = query word, parameters[0] = tag "?s"
                             if (s.contains(parameters[1])){
                                 results.add(s);
                             }